JosephDev/notion-linux-wrapper/README.md

 # Notion.so Linux Desktop application

-[Notion.so](https://www.notion.so) doesn't have offitial client for linux yet.
-This project is wrapping Notion.so web application with electron.
+[Notion.so](https://www.notion.so) doesn't support an offitial client for linux yet.
+This project is simply wrapping Notion.so web application with Electron.

 ![notion_linux_screenshot](resources/screenshot.png?raw=true "Notion.so Linux App")

 ## How to use

-### Prebuild version
+### Prebuild version - Debian, Ubuntu, Mint

-[Download deb file](https://github.com/JosephDev/notion-linux-wrapper/tree/master/dist/installers) and install.
+[Download .deb file](https://github.com/JosephDev/notion-linux-wrapper/tree/master/dist/installers) and install it.
 DONE! :tada: :confetti_ball:

-### Build yourself
+### Build in your local machine

 #### Prerequisites